Taxation

 A deduction in the government tax is made for each child under the age of 18.
 The deduction is DKK 9,200 for children under 7 years and DKK 6,500 for older children.

-A deduction in the municipal tax is made for each child under the age of 18.
-The deduction is determined by the municipalities and varies between between DKK 4,500 and DKK 10,000 (2018).
+A deduction in the local tax is made for each child under the age of 18.
+Each municipality sets its own deduction rate which varies between DKK 4,500 and 10,000.

 Residents in the Faroe Islands can apply for subsidies for certain types of private expenses.